-- 1. Established work permit system procedures shall be implemented in the following works:
+- 1. Established safe work permit procedures shall be implemented in the following works:

-- a.
-Electrical and Mechanical LOTOTO;
+- Electrical and Mechanical LOTOTO;

 - b.
 Confined Space Entry;

 - c.
 Hot Work:

 - d.
-Excavation;
+Excavation:

 - e.
-Hazardous Materials Handling;
+Hazardous Materials Handling:

 - f.
 Work at Heights;

 - g.
-Critical Lifts;
+Critical Lifts:

 - h.
 Radiation:

 - i.
-Blasting:

-- j.
-Demolition;
+Bypassing Critical Protections;

+- Simultaneous Operations; and

 - k.
-Bypassing Critical Protection;
+Any other activity deemed critical.

 - Simultaneous Operation; and

 - m.
-Any activity that may adversely affect the safety and health of people and the environment and has a significant potential for injury or environmental incident.
+Any activity that may adversely affect the safety and health of People and the environment and has a significant potential for injury or environmental incident.

 - 2. The above permit shall include the minimum applicable requirements:

 - a.
-Permit Number;
+Permit Number:

 - b.
-Authorized permit Requestor and Issuer/Approver;
+Authorized permit Holder and Issuer/Approver;

 - c.
-Date of Issue:
+Date of Issue;

 - d.
-Work Methodology and Description (Area/ Activity Covered);
+Work Description (Area/ Activity Covered):

 - e.
-Period of Validity of Permit (Date and Time);
+Period of Validity of Permit (Date and Time):

-- f.
-Work Precaution Checklist;
+- Work Precaution Checklist:

 - g.
-Protective Measure Checklist;
+Protective Measure Checklist:

 - h.
 Work Party Acceptance;

 - i.
-Emergency Response/Equipment;
+Emergency Response/Equipment:

-- i.
-Environment Monitoring;
+- Environment Monitoring;

 - k.
-Job Hazard Analysis and Control;
+Job Hazard Analysis and Control:

-- 1. Work Carry Over (Turnover of Unfinished Work); and
+- I. Work Carry Over (Turnover of Unfinished Work); and

 - m.
 Sign Off (Closing).

-- 3. Control for issuance and recording of all permits shall be established;

-- 4. Permits shall be properly posted in the work area;

-- 5. Work covered by permit shall be immediately stopped if permit conditions are not complied with/violated or emergency incident/accident occurs;

-- Control for the recording and monitoring of all permits that were stopped and revalidation and resolution of action items to address the compliance issues or violations shall be established;

-- 7. An assessment shall be conducted to determine the need for safe work permits on other facilities and equipment on site;

-- 8. Workers affected by the work permit system procedures shall be trained on the application procedures.
-Permitting authorities shall likewise be identified and properly trained; and

-- 9. A periodic safety audit shall be in place to determine its adequacy on compliance and effectiveness.
+- 3. Control for issuance and recording of all permits shall be established; - 4.
+Permits shall be properly posted in the work area; - Work covered by permit shall be immediately stopped if permit conditions are not complied with/violated or an incident/accident occurs; - 6.
+Control for the recording and monitoring of all permits that were stopped and revalidation and resolution of action items to address the compliance issues or violations shall be established: - 7.
+An assessment shall be conducted to determine the need for work permit system on other facilities and equipment on site; - 8.
+Workers affected by the work permit system procedures shall be trained on application procedures.
+Permitting authorities shall likewise be identified and properly trained; and - 9.
+A periodic safety audit shall be in place to determine its adequacy on compliance and effectiveness.

-L. Hazardous Materials Handling, Storage and Disposal
+L. Hazardous Materials Handling And Storage